Sonoma County Wildfire Lawsuit Information

-In January 2019, PG&E filed for voluntary Chapter 11 bankruptcy.
+On January 29, 2019, PG&E filed for voluntary Chapter 11 bankruptcy.
 As a result, all claims for damages arising out of the 2017 North Bay Fires and the 2018 Camp Fire will be resolved as part of the bankruptcy process.

 With the bankruptcy proceedings underway, we encourage you to consult an attorney about your claim and understand your legal options.
 Our attorneys have over 25 years’ experience in mass tort cases, and we provide all consultations at no cost and with no obligation.